BluBloos/Portable-Programming-Language/README.md

 The only dependency as of right now is a C++ compiler.

-The project has been tested on the following compilers:
+The project has been tested with the following setups
 - Clang on macOS x86_64
-- MinGW-W64 on Windows
+- MinGW-W64 and Git bash on Windows
-  - Version 8.1.0, target of i686-win32-dwarf-rev0
+- g++ on Ubuntu 20.04.3

-No guarentees for a working build on other systems!
-Windows support is still "rough around the edges".
+Support for different setups is still "rough around the edges".
+No guarentees.

 The project uses an interactive build system.
-Simply run build.sh (or build.bat on Windows) to get started.
+Simply run build.sh to get started.

 If you are using Visual Studio Code https://code.visualstudio.com/, just run Shift+Command+B (macOS) or Shift+Control+B (Windows) to run the build task.